evantancy/ansible/README.md

 # ansible_adventures

-Run the playbook to install common libraries using the following:
+Run the playbook in verbose mode using the following:
 ```bash
 ansible-playbook -v -K playbook.yml
 ```